 Not all wisdom teeth require removal.
-However, some of the reasons for removing a wisdom tooth are:
+However, some reasons for removing wisdom teeth are:

-The removal of wisdom tooth can become complex depending on the position of the tooth crown, the position of the roots of the tooth and the proximity of surrounding structures.
+The removal of wisdom teeth can become complex depending on the position of the tooth crown, the position of the roots of the tooth and the proximity of surrounding structures.
 It may involve small cuts in your gum to expose the base of the tooth.
-A surgical drill may be utilised to remove bone or split the tooth to facilitate removal.
-Sutures may be required to close the gap after removal of the tooth.
+A surgical drill may be used to remove bone or split the tooth to facilitate removal.
+Sutures may be required to close over the space after removal of the tooth.

-There risks to every surgical procedure and wisdom teeth removal is no exception.
+There are risks to every surgical procedure and wisdom teeth removal is no exception.
 The risks include:

-Bleeding: Most episodes of post-operatively bleeding can be managed with pressure.
+Most episodes of post-operative bleeding can be managed with pressure.
 Dr Tan-Gore recommends that you roll up a piece of gauze, place it in the back of your mouth between your teeth and bite down with firm pressure for 30 minutes.
 If the bleeding continues, please contact Dr Tan-Gore for further instructions.
-If the bleeding is excessive and continuous, please attend your closest Emergency Department for further assessment and treatment.
+If the bleeding is excessive and continuous, please attend your closest Emergency Department for treatment.

 Dr Tan-Gore will discuss the risks with you to help you make the best decision for you and your health.